BirthdayResearch/jellyfishsdk/packages/api-core/README.md

 jest
 ```

-As the RPC is implemented on `jellyfish-core`, all testing of RPC implementation should be done on `jellyfish-core`.
+As the RPC is implemented on `api-core`, all testing of RPC implementation should be done on `api-core`.
 `ContainerAdapterClient` is created to facilitate testing via an adapter implementation with all RPCs proxied into a
 `@defichain/testcontainers`.